TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 Inside that root folder, there MUST be a file named `ro-crate-metadata.json`.
 This file follows the [RO-Crate 1.1+ Specification](https://w3id.org/ro/crate/1.1).

+The root folder MAY also contain a `ro-crate-metadata.json.minisig` signature file as described below.

 The rest of the archive is composed of 0 or more folders that each describe one experiment or coherent set of data.
 Thus, the ELN archive can accommodate one or several experimental set of data.

 Example for file: some-data.eln